loonaticx/panda3d-egg-bible/docs/home/reference/tools/egg_palettize.rst

 in the model tree.
 It automatically reads the textures.txa file and generates and installs the appropriate palette image files, as part of the whole build process, and requires no further intervention from the user.
-See ppremake-models.txt for more information on setting up the model tree.
+See the `ppremake documentation <https://github.com/toontownretro/ppremake/wiki/Documentation>`_ for more information on setting up the model tree.

 When egg-palettize runs in the normal mode, it generates suboptimal